Dmenu is a Godsend

 | wl-copy

 Congratulations!
-That entire script, which can be easily condensed down into only 2 lines of code is all you need to create a graphical interface that allows you to pick a unicode character, and then copies your selection to your clipboard — and it was all done by taking simple tools and combining them to make a greater application.
+That entire script, which can be easily condensed down into only 2 lines of code is all you need to create a graphical interface that allows you to pick a Unicode character, and then copies your selection to your clipboard — and it was all done by taking simple tools and combining them to make a greater application.

 So next time you’re developing software and want to add a new feature, just pause and think for a second.
 Do you need that feature?
 Can it be done in a better way?
 It is possible to generalize your feature to where it is useful outside of just your specific application?
 Don’t make the same mistake Kitty did.
 Allow me to leave you with this quote: